-As N. Bobbio correctly asserted, the logic is formal simply because it concerns the structure of the norm, which is universal and permanent.
-Hence, I see in the formal sense not only Hartian 'secondary' norms (norms of production), but also 'primary' norms (norms of regulation).
-To some extent, from this perspective it is possible to reconcile the normative conception of law, of which the most important exponent is H. Kelsen, with the institutional theory, reducing to the norm the institutional aspect, especially the subjective one, prevailing for S. Romano.
-16
+As N. Bobbio correctly asserted, the structure of the norm is universal and permanent.22 Hence, I see in the formal sense not only Hartian 'secondary' norms (norms of production), but also 'primary' norms (norms of regulation).
+To some extent, from this perspective it is possible to reconcile the normative conception of law, of which the most important exponent is H. Kelsen, with the institutional theory, reducing to the norm the institutional aspect, especially the subjective one, prevailing for S. Romano.23